bjd1412/Your_Fitness_Manager-CLI/README.md

 # Welcome To Your Fitness Manager

  Your Fitness Manager is very simple to use application that helps you create and track your daily fitness regiment.

+## Requirements

+- Python 3

 ## How To Use

 #### Step 1
+You must do 1 of the following:
+ - Download the folder and open it in your terminal.
+ - Clone the repository in the folder of your choosing.

+#### Step 2

 In your command line, navigate to the folder that holds "Your Fitness Manager" and enter: "python lib/cli.py".

 ![ReferenceGif](/gif/P1.gif)

 #### Step 2